lab_huffman Hazardous Huffman Codes

 output: decompressed file

-to encode a file in the data directory, and then use your
+Use your encoder to encode a file in the data directory, and then use your

-compressed file an the huffman tree it built to decode
+compressed file an the huffman tree it built to decode it again using the

 be working!